patchamama/The-last-book-page/README.md

 ![GitHub kanban board](docs/agile/kanban.png)

-A GitHub Issue was created for each User Story, which was then allocated to a milestone (Epic).
+A GitHub Issue was created for each User Story and then allocated to a milestone (Epic).

 ## Design

-For the design of the site I have opted for simplicity and few colors to achieve good visibility of the content with good contrast.
+For the design of the site, I have opted for simplicity and a few colors to achieve good visibility of the content with good contrast.

 #### Wireframes